jcraigk/kudochest/README.md

 DISCORDRB_NONACL=true
 ```

 If you are working on OAuth integration, create the appropriate apps in the third party services and provide their values.
-You'll want to set the `config.oauth_providers` value in `config/application.rb` according to the integrations you have setup.
+You'll want to set `config.oauth_providers` in `config/application.rb` according to the integrations you have setup.

 ```
 OAUTH_FACEBOOK_KEY